-- 1. First Step Chief Deputy: In order to minimize the possibility of misunderstanding, an employee shall discuss the problem or grievance with the Chief Deputy of his or her unit within fourteen calendar days of the occurrence of the problem creating the grievance.
-The Chief Deputy or his or her designee will investigate the matter and attempt to provide a solution or explanation within fourteen calendar days after the employee reported the grievance, unless additional time is required under the circumstances. - 2.
-Second Step Assistant City Attorney: If an employee does not receive a satisfactory answer or resolution as a result of the First Step of this procedure, the employee or DCAA will reduce the grievance to writing and present the grievance to the Assistant City Attorney or his or her designee within fourteen calendar days after receiving the explanation from the Chief Deputy referred to in the First Step of this procedure.
-After receiving the written grievance, the Assistant City Attorney or his or her designee will promptly schedule a meeting to provide the employee or DCAA with an opportunity to present the problem personally.
-Within fourteen calendar days after that meeting or a longer period if required under the circumstances to properly investigate and consider the matter, the Assistant City Attorney or his or her designee will provide the employee with a verbal or written response to the grievance. - 3.
-Third Step City Attorney: If an employee is not satisfied with the decision at the Second Step of this procedure, he or she may request in writing, within fourteen calendar days after receiving the response from the Assistant City Attorney at the Second Step of this procedure, an appointment to meet with the City Attorney or his or designee who shall not be a person that was involved in the discipline or the issue involved in the grievance.
-The City Attorney or his or her designee will discuss the problem with the employee and investigate the basis for the grievance.
-The City Attorney or his or her designee will provide either a verbal or written decision to the employee within fourteen calendar days after that meeting, unless he or she determines that additional time is required under the circumstances.
-The decision at this step is the final decision of the City Attorney with regard to the grievance. - 4.
+- 1. First Step Chief Deputy: In order to minimize the possibility of misunderstanding, an employee shall discuss the problem or grievance with the Chief Deputy of their unit within fourteen calendar days of the occurrence of the problem creating the grievance.
+The Chief Deputy or their designee will investigate the matter and attempt to provide a solution or explanation within fourteen calendar days after the grievant reported the grievance, unless additional time is required under the circumstances.
+At the grievant's sole option, grievances may be presented to the Chief Deputy either orally or in writing.
+Through either presentation method, it must be clearly identified as a grievance made pursuant to the terms of this MOU.
+If the complaint is presented orally, the procedure is informal and may be settled by an oral answer given within five calendar days to the grievant.
+If the grievance is presented in writing, the procedure is formal, a meeting with the grievant and DCAA shall be held, and the answer must be given in writing within five calendar days after the meeting at which the supervisor was given the written grievance. - 2.
+Second Step Assistant City Attorneys: If a grievant does not receive a satisfactory answer or resolution as a result of the First Step of this procedure, grievant, if not already done in the First Step, will reduce the grievance to writing and present the grievance to their supervising Assistant City Attorney or their his or her designee, and an Assistant City Attorney or their designee who was not previously involved in the process or the issue subject to the grievance, within fourteen calendar days after receiving the explanation from the Chief Deputy referred to in the First Step of this procedure.
+After receiving the written grievance, the Assistant City Attorneys or their-designees, will promptly schedule a meeting to provide the grievant with an opportunity to present the problem personally.
+Within fourteen calendar days after that meeting or a longer period if required under the circumstances to properly investigate and consider the matter, the Assistant City Attorneys or their designees will provide the grievant with a verbal or written response to the grievance.

+- 3. Third Step City Attorney: If a grievant is not satisfied with the decision at the Second Step of this procedure, they may request in writing, within fourteen calendar days after receiving the response from the Assistant City Attorney, , an appointment to meet with the City Attorney or their designee who was not previously involved in the process or the issue subject to the grievance.
+The City Attorney, or their designee, will discuss the concern with the greivant and investigate the basis for the grievance.
+The Assistant City Attorney's decision shall be provided to the City Attorney and the grievant, within 14 days and may be reviewed and considered by the City Attorney before any final decision is made.
+The City Attorney or their designee will provide either a verbal or written decision to the grievant within fourteen calendar days after that meeting, unless they determine that additional time is required under the circumstances.
+The decision regarding the grievance at this step is the final decision of the City Attorney. - 4.
 It is the City Attorney's intention to be fair and impartial in order to establish the smoothest working relationship possible.
 No employee will be discriminated or retaliated against, or in any way penalized, for using this procedure.